Grayul/Search4/README.md

 <br>
 <br>

-This is a script made in python, that uses web servers [response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) check whether on a particular sites link , when giving a search parameter with a value, it gives 404 or 200 response .
+This is a script made in python, that uses web servers [response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), to check whether on a particular sites url when given a parameter with a value, if it gives 404 or 200 response .
 If it gives 200 then it means the site has the particular user .
 And if 404 or any bad response then it means the username doesn’t exist on that particular site.

 <br>